-People who knew house music way back where not that exposed to social media where people can get in touch much more simpler than today but, people would say DJ’s At Work is a South African version of Masters At Work?
+People who knew house from way back were not exposed to social media where people can get in touch much more simpler than today but, people would say DJs at Work is a South African version of Masters at Work?

-Yes there was no social media then, but somehow the music and trends travelled the world.
-I believe that we had to move with the times.
-Look how far we’ve gone now, so yes social media has brought the world closer than we ever thought.
-So if people say that Dj’s At Work is the South African version of Masters At Work, I’d say well that’s their opinion.
-Maybe to clarify to everyone, DJ’s At Work is a concept project where 2 DJs decided to mess around in the studio with various musicians and make the kind of music they’d like to play (music that was totally different to what everyone was producing at the time).
+Yes there was no social media then, but somehow the music & trends traveled the world.
+I believe that we had to move with the times. look how far we’ve gone now.
+So yes, social media has brought the world closer than we ever thought.
+So if people say that DJs at Work is the South African version of Masters at Work, I’d say well that’s their opinion. maybe to clarify to everyone, DJs at Work is a concept project where 2 DJs decided to mess around in the studio with various musicians and make the kind of music they’d like to play (music that was totally different to what everyone was producing at the time).

-I regard our label as a dance label (not a deep house label).
-We would put out anything that we feel is working or would work.
-The amapiano genre is unique to South Africa.
-Somehow you can even call it (I know I’m going to get slammed for this) ‘the new Kwaito’.
-It’s young guys with starter pack equipment just making beats with a bouncing bass line and ‘sometimes’ off key piano work.
-The fact that it’s the talk of the town now across South Africa means that there is something there (it’s the soundtrack to most Shisa Nyama joints and taverns on weekends).
+I regard our label as a dance label (not deep house label). we’d put out anything that we feel is working or would work. the amapiano genre is unique to South Africa. somehow you can even call it (I know I’m gonna get slammed for this) ‘the new kwaito’. it’s young guys with starter pack equipment just making beats with a bouncing bass line and ‘sometimes’ off key piano work. the fact that it’s the talk of the town now across South Africa means that there is something there (it’s the soundtrack to most shisa nyama joints and taverns on weekends).
 I personally don’t like it but funny enough it is selling out there.
-I don’t really think it’s a sound that will last but for now, let’s just let it be.
+I don’t really think it’s a sound that will last but for now can we just let it be…

-Our artists are not selling the way they should and mainly we are not that exposed to upcoming talent of which we have in South Africa, would you say the SAMC (South African Music Conference) it’s playing its crucial part when it comes to that?
+Our artists are not selling the way they should and mainly we are not that exposed to upcoming talent of which we have in South Africa, would you say the SAMC it’s playing its crucial part when it comes to that?

-I know most would say that they would want to be like somebody out there… I also believe that it’s ok to dream as well… I’d say follow your dream / get inspired / have passion for whatever that is / love music / be humble and most importantly be yourself.
+I know most would say that they’d wanna be like somebody out there… I also believe that it’s OK to dream as well… I’d say follow your dream, get inspired, have passion for whatever that is, love music, be humble and most importantly be yourself.